mrvn/factorio-PersistantBlueprints/README.md

 is preserved.
 + Clicking a persistant blueprint slave teleports the player to the connected master.
 No need to search for the right blueprint to modify.
++ Walkways have stepper disks to quickly jump one area in any direction.
+Walk around the disks if you don't want to jump.

 # ToDo